The Amazing Race Norge

-The Amazing Race Norge is a Norwegian adventure reality game show based on the international Amazing Race franchise.
-Following the premise of other versions of the format, the show follows teams of two as they race around the world.
+The Amazing Race Norge is a Norwegian reality competition show based on the American series The Amazing Race.
+Following the premise of other versions in the Amazing Race franchise, the show follows teams of two as they race around the world.
 Each season is split into legs, with teams tasked to deduce clues, navigate themselves in foreign areas, interact with locals, perform physical and mental challenges, and travel by air, boat, car, taxi, and other modes of transport.
 Teams are progressively eliminated at the end of most legs for being the last to arrive at designated Pit Stops.
 The first team to arrive at the Finish Line wins a grand prize: a cash prize of 500,000 kr and a new Subaru Forester for each team member.

-In October 2011 a Norwegian version of the show was announced by TV 2.
+In October 2011, a Norwegian version of the show was announced by TV 2.
 Applications were open from 11 October 2011 to 31 October 2011.
 Filming took place in January 2012.
 Ex-football player Freddy dos Santos is the presenter of The Amazing Race Norge.
 The first season premiered on 11 April 2012.

 It is produced by Rubicon TV in association with ABC Studios.